ankane/pgslice/README.md

 pgslice add_partitions <table> --future 3
 ```

-Add this as a cron job to create a new partition each day or month.
+Add this as a cron job to create a new partition each day, month, or year.

 ```sh
 # day